 Here are the specifics when it comes to Apple Pencil compatibility:

 - Apple Pencil: iPad (6th, 7th, 8th and 9th generation), iPad Air (3rd generation), iPad mini

 (5th generation), iPad Pro 12.9-inch (1st and 2nd generation), iPad Pro 10.5-inch, iPad Pro 9.7-inch

 - Apple Pencil 2: iPad Pro 12.9-inch (3rd, 4th, and 5th generation), iPad Pro 11-inch (1st, 2nd, and 3rd generation), iPad Air (4th generation) and iPad mini (6th generation)

 A quick tip: If your iPad has a USB-C port instead of Lightning, it can only use Apple Pencil 2.
 Look for the stylus’ wireless charging port on the edge of the tablet.

 If you’ve tried everything listed here and your Apple Pencil still isn’t working properly, it may have suffered a hardware failure of some kind.
 The only fix for that is to return it to Apple to be replaced (at-home repairs aren’t possible).

-Genius Bars aren’t open in most countries right now, but you can get support through Apple’s website.
+Due to the COVID-19 pandemic, Genius Bars aren’t open in many Apple retail locations right now.
+However, you can get support through Apple’s website.